 9.3.1.
-Annual Medicals are not seasonal and remain current for a calendar year and must be renewed annually by a Doctor for a boxer to remain "Fit to Box".
+Annual Medicals are not seasonal and remain current for a calendar year and must be renewed annually by a Doctor for a Boxer to remain "Fit to Box".

 9.3.2.
-It is the responsibility of the boxer to renew their medical, the details of which are recorded at Section F of the BCR1.
+It is the responsibility of the Club, Club Coach and Boxer concerned to renew their medical, the details of which are recorded at Section F of the BCR1 and added to the My Next Match database in accordance with the England Boxing launch plan.

 9.3.3.
-UKAFBA Annual Medical - The UKAFBA record the status of the Annual Medical of a boxer on a certificate attached to the back cover of the BCR1 this is due to the requirement of the Armed Forces to hold the details of the medical on the Armed Forces central medical database.
+UKAFBA Annual Medical - The UKAFBA record the status of the Annual Medical of a Boxer (Fit or Unfit to Box) on the My Next Match database in accordance with the England Boxing launch plan and on a certificate attached to the back cover of the BCR1 this is due to the requirement of the Armed Forces to hold the details of the medical on the Armed Forces central medical database.